isovector/certainty-by-construction/src/book/1-agda.lagda.md

 has type Bool × Bool
 ```

-Agda is telling us off, for writing down `PrimaryColor` when we should have
+Agda is telling us off, for writing down `type:PrimaryColor` when we should have
-written `Bool`.
-The language knows this should be a `Bool` since our type claims
+written `type:Bool`.
+The language knows this should be a `type:Bool` since our type claims
-to be a `Bool × Bool`.
+to be a `type:Bool × Bool`.
 You will notice this is all a bit stupid.
 If Agda knows
 what exactly what we should write into this hole, and yells at us if we don't do
 it properly, why do we have to do it at all?
 As it happens, we don't!